VermillionBird/2021-picoCTF/Cryptography/Scrambled RSA/README.md

 The encrypted flag is absolutely massive, so it's clearly not simple RSA.
 We can confirm this by inputting `'a'` and seeing that the encryption is different than the normal RSA encryption of `'a'` with the given `n` and `e`.
 We then begin some reconaissance.

 If you encrypt a sequence of 2 or more characters repeatedly, sometimes you get different encryptions, which is strange.
-It turns out that the different encryptions are just scrambled versions of each other, and part of the encryption is always the encrypted version of the first letter, then a sequence unique to the first two letters, and so on.
+It turns out that the different encryptions are just scrambled versions of each other, and part of the encryption is always the encrypted version of the first letter, another part a sequence unique to the first two letters, and so on.

 For instance, say you encrypt `'ab'`.
 The output of the text will be the concatenation, in some order, of the encryption of `'a'` and another sequence unique to `'ab'`.
 If you encrypt `'abc'`, the output of the text will be the concatentation, in some order, of the encryption of `'a'`, the sequence unique to `'ab'`, and a sequence unique to `'abc'`.
 And so on, for any input.